esmyrnio/cppSTT/README.md

 ## Description

 Constructing neutron star models in the context of Damour-Esposito-Farese (DEF) scalar-tensor model and R^2 - gravity model.
-The system of ODEs is solved by implementing the c++11 version of LSODA (https://github.com/dilawar/libsoda-cxx).
-Additionally, a c++ version of Nelder-Mead method (https://people.sc.fsu.edu/~jburkardt/cpp_src/asa047/asa047.html) is used for the optimization of the initial conditions.
+The system of ODEs is solved by implementing a C++11 version of LSODA (https://github.com/dilawar/libsoda-cxx).
+Additionally, a C++ version of Nelder-Mead method (https://people.sc.fsu.edu/~jburkardt/cpp_src/asa047/asa047.html) is used for the optimization of the initial conditions.

 ## Usage